csesoc/csesoc-newsletter-generator/README.md

 Opportunities can’t be scraped easily, because the data exists on a Google Sheets and the effort to verify your account access is such a cbbs.
 Instead, we export the sheet in a HTML format and scrape the information from the local HTML file.
 We use HTML instead of CSV because it preserves new lines and paragraphs.

 Now that we have all our data, the script writes it up nicely into a HTML file.
 However, the scraped descriptions are always usually too long, so that’s why we need to make some manual changes once the HTML file has been made.

+### Breaking changes from Facebook

+This used to be quite automated.
+However, since around the start of Term 3 of 2022, users that are not logged in cannot see a page's upcoming events, regardless whether the event or page is public.
+This is why we must now provide the script a list of event IDs manually to the script.

+The script can still request event details from any event page - it is only the page showing all upcoming events that is now disabled.

 ## Email HTML